citp/privacy-policy-historical/e/eu/eur/eurostemcell.org.md

-> *The following text is extracted and transformed from the eurostemcell.org privacy policy that was archived on 2011-05-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110526152700id_/http%3A//www.eurostemcell.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eurostemcell.org privacy policy that was archived on 2011-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111208225928id_/http%3A//www.eurostemcell.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | EuroStemCell | Europe's stem cell hub
+# Privacy Policy | Europe's stem cell hub | EuroStemCell

 The [University of Edinburgh](http://www.ed.ac.uk/) (“ **the University** ”) is committed to preserving your privacy.
 Please read the following privacy policy to understand how we use and protect the information obtained from those visiting and using this website ( “ **the Site** ”).